ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-Then run `sudo nixos-rebuild switch` to apply the changes, and you can use Nix Flakes to manage the system configuration.
+Now run `sudo nixos-rebuild switch` to apply the changes, and then you can use Nix Flakes to manage the system configuration.

-### 3. Switching System Configuration to flake.nix
+### 3. Switching System Configuration to `flake.nix`

 After enabling the Nix Flakes feature, the `sudo nixos-rebuild switch` command will prioritize reading the `/etc/nixos/flake.nix` file.
-If not found, it will try to use `/etc/nixos/configuration.nix`.
+If not found, it will fallback to `/etc/nixos/configuration.nix`.

-You can first use the official templates provided by Nix to learn how to write flakes, check which templates are available using the following command:
+You can first use the official flake templates provided by Nix to learn how to write flakes, check which templates are available using the following command:

 ```bash
 nix flake show templates